 BY JONATHAN ORMSBY

-The AAO suggests taking regular breaks using the “20-20-20” rule: every 20 minutes, moving eyes to look at an object at least 20 feet away, for at least 20 seconds.
-Not only does poor vision impact work, but it also impacts overall health.
-In addition to comprehensive eye exams identifying common problems with vision—such as trouble seeing up close or far away—exams are also a way to detect eye diseases and serious overall health issues while it’s still early enough to seek treatment and save on medical costs.
+Not only does poor vision impact work, but it also impacts an employee’s overall health.
+In addition to comprehensive eye exams identifying common problems with vision — such as trouble seeing up close or far away — they can also detect eye diseases and certain serious overall health issues — like diabetes — while it’s still early enough to seek treatment and save on medical costs.

 Known for being low in cost to both employers and employees, vision benefits offer a high return-on-investment for employers.
 Some of the returns that employers may see include medical cost savings — because of the connection to costly eye disease and serious medical conditions — and improved employee productivity.
 (Studies have found that even slightly miscorrected vision, so slight that an employee doesn’t notice, can impact productivity by upwards of 20%.)